SaraVieira/awesome-react-platforms/README.md

 * [React Mapbox GL](http://alex3165.github.io/react-mapbox-gl/) - Simple to use with declarative API WebGl Mapbox map in React.
 * [Ink](https://github.com/vadimdemedes/ink) - 🌈 React for interactive command-line apps
 * [Spectacle](http://formidable.com/open-source/spectacle/) - A React.js based library for creating sleek presentations
+* [React AST](https://github.com/codejamninja/react-ast) - The ultimate meta programming tool that uses react to render abstract syntax trees.
+It can be used to build powerful code generators and babel plugins that are easy to read and can scale.

 # Contribute